trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

    };
    ```

-   This allows us to connect to Ganache.
+   This allows us to connect our project to Ganache.

 1. Launch the [Truffle console](/docs/getting_started/console):